-Had a nice breakfast with Abby, then hit the road.
+I had a nice breakfast with Abby, a tradition of ours, then hit the road.

 On passes and benches, the wind was funneled into ferocious gales.

 I came upon two friendly Park Service rangers who were on their way to examine some vandalism along the Chesler Park trail.

 For the first time since I have been hiking in the desert, I got back to the trail head with zero water.

 I had a blow-out coming out on the Elephant Hill access road, and I assume I struck a sharp rock or other obstacle.
 A nice couple of guys came from Sandstone Tire in Monticello and got me going after I discovered I didn’t have the key to unlock the wheel.

 Natural Bridges National Monument